 No, it’s not grandma’s apple pie.
 There are no crunchy crumbles.
 But hey, if you want a truly sugar-free sweet treat after depriving yourself of your favorite desserts, this will be welcomed by your faces.
 We devoured ours in 30 seconds.

-There is a teeny tiny, eeny weeny cheat here.
+There is a teeny tiny, eeny weeny cheat here, other than butter but shsshsshsh.
 I won’t tell if you won’t tell.
 Lean in, and I’ll whisper it to you.
+I’m hoping to feel your breath on the monitor.

-There’s a few tablespoons of freshly squeezed orange juice in the recipe…sshhhh.
+There’s a few tablespoons of freshly squeezed orange juice in the recipe…sshhhh!
+I said shush!

 And we’re not going to be eating this every doggone day.
 No, we are not.
 We.
 Are.
 Not.